 On January 17, 2020 Governor Murphy signed landmark legislation to boost the use of plug-in electric vehicles in New Jersey.
 The law:

 Creates a rebate program for electric vehicles purchases.
 Consumers will receive up to $5,000 when they buy or lease an all-electric or plug-in hybrid vehicle with an MSRP below $55,000 in New Jersey.
 The point-of-sale rebate will equal $25.00 per mile of electric-only range, up to the $5,000 per vehicle maximum.
-The Board of Public Utilities The Board of Public Utilities will launch the 10-year, $300 million rebate program by July 2020.
+Consumers who buy or lease an eligible vehicle after January 17, 2020 are eligible for the rebate.
+The Board of Public Utilities will launch the 10-year, $300 million rebate program by July 2020.

 Sets aggressive goals for NJ’s network of public charging stations.
 Goals include 400 public fast charging stations at 200 locations along major highways and throughout NJ’s communities by 2025,as well as goals for charging stations at multi-family homes and hotels.